lockss/lockss-daemon-docker/README.md

 the configured port (typically 8080, 8082, or 8083) to these Docker setup files.
 Add an "EXPOSE" line to Dockerfile and a "ports" pair to compose.yaml.
-Stop the container (docker stop lockss) then build a new image by running bin/built-imgae.sh.
+Stop the container (docker stop lockss) then build a new image by running bin/build-image.sh from the lockss-daemon-docker directory in the lockss ID home directory..

 ### LOCKSS Software Update

-If there's a new version of the released LOCKSS daemon you'd like to run, stop the container (docker stop lockss) and then build a new image by running bin/built-image.sh  Then start the container with "docker compose up -d"
+If there's a new version of the released LOCKSS daemon you'd like to run, log in to the Docker host using the lockss ID, change directory into the lockss-daemon-docker directory, then run the following commands:

+    ```
+    docker compose down lockss
+    docker rmi lockss
+    bin/clean-build-image.sh
+    docker compose up -d
+    ```

+This procedure stop and deletes the lockss container, deletes the current lockss docker image, then creates a clean docker image (it'll take a couple of minutes) and starts a docker container using the new docker image.